exasol/pyexasol/docs/BEST_PRACTICES.md

 ## Enable compression for WiFi connections

-Wireless network bandwidth is usually the main bottleneck for office laptops. `Compression` flag enables zlib compression both for common fetching and for fast [HTTP transport](/docs/HTTP_TRANSPORT.md).
+Wireless network bandwidth is usually the main bottleneck for laptops. `Compression` flag enables zlib compression both for common fetching and for [HTTP transport](/docs/HTTP_TRANSPORT.md).
 It may improve overall performance by factor 4-8x.

 ```python
 C = pyexasol.connect(... , compression=True)